gradle/gradle/design-docs/publication-model.md

 See [completed stories](done/publication-model.md)

-## Publish Java library to Maven repository with correct runtime dependencies

-This story introduces the concept of a component and the ability to publish components.

-1. Introduce a `Component` interface that extends `Named` and add a `components` container to `Project`.
-This container will initially be _read-only_ from a user's point of view.
-Also add an associated `ComponentInternal` interface.
-2. Change the Java plugin to add a `Component` instance called `java` to this container.
-3. Change the Maven publish plugin so that it adds no publications by default.
-4. Change the Maven publish plugin so that when the `java` component instance is defined:
-    1. Adds a Maven publication called `maven`.
-    2. Has (groupId, artifactId, version) identifier that defaults to (project.group, project.name, project.version).
-    3. Includes dependencies declared in `configurations.runtime.allDependencies` in the generated POM.
-Add the appropriate methods to `ComponentInternal` to allow the component instance to specify which dependencies should be included so that the Maven publish plugin does not have any knowledge of the Java plugin.
-    4. Publishes the JAR artifact only.

-To publish a Java library to a Maven repository

-    apply plugin: 'java'
-    apply plugin: 'maven-publish'

-    dependencies {
-        compile 'group:libA:1.2'
-        runtime 'group:libB:1.3'
-    }

-    publishing {
-        repositories {
-            maven { url '...' }
-        }
-    }

-Running `gradle publish` will publish the JAR and POM to the repository.

-### Test cases

-- Run `gradle publish` for a project with just the `maven-publish` plugin applied.
-Verify nothing is published.
-- Run `gradle assemble` for a Java project.
-Verify that the JAR is built.
-- Publish a Java project with compile, runtime and testCompile dependencies.
-Verify only the compile and runtime dependencies are declared in the POM with runtime scope, and that only the JAR is uploaded.
-Verify that the packaging declared in the POM is `jar`.
-- Publish multiple projects with the `java` plugin applied and project dependencies between the projects.
-Verify the POMs declares the appropriate dependencies.
-- Add a cross version test that verifies that a Java library published to a Maven repository by the current Gradle version can be resolved by a previous Gradle version.
-- Copy existing Maven publication tests for java libraries and rework to use `maven-publish` plugin.
-- Publish a Java project to an HTTP repository.
-Verify that progress logging was generated.

 ## Publish Web application to Maven repository

 This story adds a second type of component and a DSL to define which components are published.